Sigismundsblade/Reach-Circles/README.md

 Inspired by the original concept by Viboten.\
-This project was fully rewritten and independently developed from scratch to support newer Minecraft versions.
+This project was fully rewritten and independently developed from scratch to support different Minecraft versions.